astorDev/archi/dotnet-appsettings/index.md

 > Do we even need them?

 In the [previous article](https://medium.com/p/87526b9fbc68) we've started discussing different configuration sources present out of the box in .NET applications.
-We've found out a few pitfalls of storing configuration values like database connection strings in the `appsettings.*.json` files and figured out a better alternative: environment variables.
-As we were discovering the nice world of using environment variables for configuration a question arose: Where is the place for `apppsettings` then?
+We've found a few pitfalls of storing configuration values like database connection strings in the `appsettings.*.json` files and figured out a better alternative: environment variables.
+As we discovered the nice world of using environment variables for configuration a question arose: Where is the place for `apppsettings` then?
 Let's try to answer this now!

-> We'll also summarize both articles discoveries in the [TLDR;](#tldr) in the end 😉
+> We'll also summarize both article's discoveries in the [TLDR;](#tldr) in the end 😉

 ## Story of `IsDevelopmentLike`